 The new East Span bridge can be split into four major components-the Skyway and the Self-Anchored Suspension bridge in the middle and the Yerba Buena Island Transition Structures and Oakland Touchdown approaches at either end.
-Each component is being constructed by one to three separate contracts that have been sequenced together.
+Each component is being constructed by one to three separate contracts that have been sequenced together to reduce schedule risk.